leivamierg/Programming-Project-Exam-Simulation-Generator/README.md

 ###### Subtopic class

 Represents a university course Chapter/Lesson, for example: (Linear Algebra) Spectral Analysis, etc.\
-It contains a set of questions of the current Subtopic and it is linked to its appertaining Topic object.
+It contains a set of questions of the current Subtopic, and it is linked to its appertaining Topic object.

 ###### Question class

-Represents a single possible question in a simulation.\
+Represents a single possible question in a simulation.
 Contains the question statement and the possible answers.
 It is by far the most complex class of the structural classes as it provides many methods to shuffle the possible answers and assign them randomly a letter from A to D.

 ##### FileLoading, FileSaving and Serialization
 We used Jackson to implement JSON serialization and deserialization
-- when the program starts the topics (along with subtopics and questions) are loaded by using the static method loadBank of the FileLoader class
+- When the program starts the topics (along with subtopics and questions) are loaded by using the static method loadBank of the FileLoader class
-- when the program ends the topics are saved into the JSON files by using the static method saveBank of the FileLoaderClass -> when the user re-start the program the last state of the program is loaded
+- When the program ends the topics are saved into the JSON files by using the static method saveBank of the FileLoaderClass -> when the user re-start the program the last state of the program is loaded
 - The same process is valid for History and Stats, which use the HistoryStatsLoader class to be serialized and deserialized

 ##### Stats and history (@leivamierg and @sebanardin)